CLAIRE-Labo/python-ml-research-template/README.md

 You're off to a good start!
 Here are a few tips for keeping your project in good shape.

 - Keep this README up to date.
-  Fill in the sections after the Getting Started when releasing your project.
+  Fill in the rest of the sections after the Getting Started when releasing your project.
   We give a structure and some templates for those.
 - Remember to pin your dependencies whenever you install new ones.
   More on this in the installation guides.